taximanli/kotobade-asobou/README.md

 # Word Guessing Game

-This is a clone project of a popular word guessing game made using React, Typescript, and Tailwind.
+This is a clone project of that popular word guessing game we all know and love.
+Made using React, Typescript, and Tailwind.

 _To Run Locally:_
 Clone the repository and perform the following command line actions: